 The PTSA Check Request is available under Forms and Documents in the Parents Section of the Oakland Tech website.

-Fall funding awards must be spent and reimbursement requests submitted before the last Thursday in January, or an extension must be requested and approved prior to that date.
+Fall funding awards must be spent and reimbursement requests submitted before the third Thursday in December, or an extension must be requested and approved prior to that date.
 Please note that extensions are generally approved only in extenuating circumstances.

 Spring funding awards must be spent and submitted for reimbursement before the last day of the school year.
 There are no extensions for spring grant awards.

 These dates will be reiterated in the award emails.
 Failure to submit a PTSA Check Request by the stated deadline will result in forfeiting the grant.

 I don’t have estimated costs or a budget.
 Will my request be considered?

 No. However, a list of estimated expenditures is adequate.
 The more detail you can provide in a line-item budget or list of anticipated expenses, the better.

 Do I have to be a member of the PTSA to submit a grant request?